-Some of the questions (e.g. Attitudes to different groups of people living in Scotland today) follow-up on modules we have run in previous years, so we can track whether attitudes have changed over time.
-Some modules have a mixture of previously used questions and new questions developed for the 2010 survey e.g. Devolution and independence.
+Some of the questions (e.g. Devolution and independence) follow-up on modules we have run in previous years, so we can track whether attitudes have changed over time.
+The other modules mainly have new questions developed for the 2011 survey e.g. Attitudes to national identity.